Eksekk/MM7-Rev4-mod-for-MMMerge/README.md

 To compensate for difficulty a bit and allow stronger overall builds than on easy, experience gained from monsters is increased by 15% on medium and by 30% on hard.

 ## Other balance-affecting changes
+Note: currently this usually means that these changes just affect balance, **not** necessarily make things more balanced ;) I plan to fix this eventually.

 **Item bonuses**:
 * I added dark and light resistance item bonuses.
 They technically already worked, but nothing increased them.
 Hopefully clearing the Pit now won't be such headache :) Option to disable is Rev4ForMergeAddDarkLightResistances